fjc1991/DSS_BaCOP/README.md

 # DSS_Kickstarter
-This is the code used within the paper currently under submission at Decision Support Systems.
+This is the code used within the paper that is under publication in Decision Support Systems.

 Manuscript #: DECSUP-D-21-00260